Disgaea: Gameplay

 Each Disgaea game consists of a number of missions that the player undertakes from a central hub.
 In the hub, the player can manage equipment and team members, heal their party, and other functions.
 When the player is prepared, they can then travel to the next available mission as well as replay any mission they have already completed.
 Missions are usually arranged in a number of chapters with cutscenes before and after to advance the plot.

 Each mission requires the player to complete an objective, all missions can be completed by defeating all the enemy forces.
 The mission takes place on an isometric grid-based board with spaces at various heights.
 The player and the computer alternate turns.
 During the player's turn, they can summon members of their party from a starting point, up to ten.
 Each character, once on the board, can move and then perform an action, including melee attacks and special abilities.
 Once a character has performed an action, they may no longer move that turn unless they attack before moving.
-The player can move as many characters as desired and plan their actions at a time, then issuing an "Execute" command to carry out those actions.
+The player can move as many characters as desired and plan their actions at a time, then issue an "Execute" command to carry out those actions.
 If the player has characters that can still move and perform actions at this time, they can do so, otherwise, they will end their turn.
 The computer opponents then perform their actions.
 When the player successfully completes a mission, they are given bonus items based on their overall bonus score, which is earned through combo attacks, special attacks, and other features of the game.

 The player can arrange to have allies next to each other to fight a foe with a chance to launch a combo attack, which can do more damage and boost the mission's scoring meter.
-Players can also have characters lift and throw other characters or objects on the level for various effects: for example, a character can throw another character to an empty space as to allow that second character to move farther than if on foot, or certain monsters called Prinnies can be thrown at others to cause explosive damage.
+Players can also have characters lift and throw other characters or objects on the level for various effects: for example, a character can throw another character to an empty space to allow that second character to move farther than if on foot, or certain monsters called Prinnies can be thrown at others to cause explosive damage.
 It is possible for characters to pick up a character that is already carrying another character, and so forth, allowing for one character to move within a single turn to the far side of the map.
 However, any character that is still carrying another character at the end of the turn will take damage.
 While a character is holding others they can attack, when this is done each character adds to the damage.